Stabilizing selection: History

 The Ukrainian and later Soviet evolutionary biologist Ivan Schmalhausen founded the theory of stabilizing selection, publishing a paper in Russian titled "Stabilizing selection and its place among factors of evolution" in 1941 and a monograph "Factors of Evolution: The Theory of Stabilizing Selection" in 1945.

 Influence on population structure

 Stabilizing selection causes the narrowing of the phenotypes seen in a population.
 This is because the extreme phenotypes are selected against, causing reduced survival in organisms with those traits.
 This results in a population consisting of fewer phenotypes, with most traits representing the mean value of the population.
 This narrowing of phenotypes causes a reduction in genetic diversity in a population.
 Maintaining genetic variation is essential for the survival of a population because it is what allows them to evolve over time.
 In order for a population to adapt to changing environmental conditions they must have enough genetic diversity to select for new traits as they become favorable.
+This form of selection also selects for canalisation, that is epistatic pathways that limit the effects of mutations on other genes that may change the phenotype under stabilising selection, preventing phenotypes different from the dominant wild type phenotype being selected for from manifesting even when mutations do occur in some of the genes involved in expressing them.
+This loss of penetrance of mutations that would otherwise produce phenotypic deviations from the wild type creates what Schmalhausen termed reserves of variability, the hidden genetic diversity within a population that can become apparent during times of severe environmental instability that disrupt normal ontogeny and produce phenotypes under a novel norm of reaction that would not have manifested for selection to act on during the previous environmental conditions.
+Reserves of variability can also manifest when one population is split into smaller, genetically isolated populations.